© Unternehmenskommunikation Charité

 Translational research at the DKTK Partner site Berlin is dedicated to tackling the most demanding clinical challenges in cancer: Treatment failure and resistance, metastasis, tumor heterogeneity, cancer stemness and immune evasion.

-Charité´s key assets are large well characterized patient cohorts comprising diseases such as G.I. cancers, breast and ovarian cancer, melanoma, neuroblastoma, lymphoma, childhood and adult leukemia, neuroendocrine malignancies as well as head and neck cancer.
+Charité´s key assets are large well characterized patient cohorts comprising diseases such as G.I. cancers (neuroendocrine malignancies, colorectal cancer), breast and ovarian cancer, melanoma, neuroblastoma, lymphoma, leukemia as well as head and neck cancer and pediatric malignancies.

 Prof Dr Manfred Dietel